bobintornado/bobintornado.github.io/_posts/2017-11-19-Hugos-Templates-And-Its-Lookup-Order.md

 So recently I built a simple [portfolio website](https://toniachen.com/) with [Hugo](http://gohugo.io/). ([Hugo content repo](https://github.com/bobintornado/toniachen-hugo).)

 It was a pretty fun experience and I found Hugo is indeed blazing fast.
-And Most importantly, I think it has some sensible defaults out of the box, even though it's not documented very well.
+On top of that, I think it has some sensible defaults out of the box, even though it's not documented very well.

 While I am learning Hugo I found the templating part a bit hard to figure out, so I decided to write a summary of it.